+Despite the erosional trend at PW-05 and PW-06, occasional accretionary events are observed at these sites as is characteristic of other areas along Point White.
 Point White sites PW_07 through PW_18 (Figures A-57 through A-68) exhibit seasonal and annual fluctuations on the order of 1 ft.
-Waves of gravel move from the south to the north along Point White over a 4-year cycle (Golder 2013) and result in localized highs and lows in beach elevation between sites PW_07 and PW_18 during different years.
-For example, beach elevation measurements at PW_14 have fluctuated over 1 ft during the last three years (Figure 17).
-The elevation at the bulkhead decreased 0.25 in October 2020 compared to October 2019.
-At PW_18, the beach elevation increased 1.5 ft in October 2020 relative to 2019 and is back to the baseline level from 2005.
+Waves of gravel move from the south to the north along Point White over an approximately 4-year cycle (Golder 2013) and result in localized highs and lows in beach elevation between sites PW_07 and PW_18 during different years.
+For example, beach elevation measurements at PW_14 have fluctuated over 1 ft from 2017 to 2019 (Figure 17).
+In 2020, there was minimal change to the elevation at the bulkhead.
+In 2021, the beach elevation at the bulkhead trended higher, with an increase over 0.5 ft from October 2020 to October 2021 and is now above the baseline level from 2005.

 Figure 17.
-Time series of relative beach elevation from 2005 through 2020 at beach photo survey sites PW_14 and PW_18.
+Time series of relative beach elevation from 2005 through 2021 at beach photo survey sites PW_14 and PW_18.
 Blue indicates accretion relative to the 2005 starting point and red indicates erosion relative to the 2005 starting point.